-Following an allegation of serious unacceptable behaviour, the pupil will be placed in isolation/ away from other children, though supervised, whilst an investigation by the headteacher takes place.
+Following an allegation of serious unacceptable behaviour, the pupil will be placed in isolation/ away from other children, though supervised, whilst an investigation by the head of school takes place.

-If, following an investigation, the allegation is found to be true, the headteacher will issue the appropriate disciplinary action.
+If, following an investigation, the allegation is found to be true, the head of school will issue the appropriate disciplinary action.

-9. Items banned from school premises
+Items banned from school premises

-(items not listed but deemed dangerous or detrimental by the school leadership team will also apply )
+(items not listed but deemed dangerous or detrimental by the school leadership team will also apply)